mikepqr/mike.place/content/post/memoization/memoization.md

 > less visual clutter than the 32 instances of `self` needed for the class
 > definition.

-Our `Fib` class doesn't quite have 32 instances of class, but you could argue that the `global` version is more readable:
+Our `Fib` class doesn't quite have 32 instances of `self`, but you could argue that the `global` version is more readable:

 ```python